adrienjoly/comment-editor-for-trello/README.md

 ### Development and production flow

 Everytime a commit is pushed to the `master` branch, it's also pushed to the glitch server, thanks to [glitch-github-sync](https://glitch.com/edit/#!/glitch-github-sync).
 Check glitch's logs for status and errors.

+### Installation

+This Power-up is currently **under review** by Trello, but will hopefully be publicly available before September 2017.
+If you want to be notified when it's done, feel free to sign up [there](http://eepurl.com/cWtVi1).

+In the mean time, you can **test it from a public sample board**, by following the instructions below.

 ### Want to test this Power-up?